How to Dress Up in Winter: Party Outfits for Every Occasion

 *like a dinner party or an engagement party!

-#1 Wear a sport coat and knit polo
+Wear a textured sport coat with holiday accents

-SG Says: We’ve been saying for awhile that we’re very here for a knit polo sweater, and If Beale Street Could Talk director Barry Jenkins shows us all why.
-This whole outfit is perfect for something like an engagement party, where you want to look a little extra-special, but you don’t necessarily want to wear a full suit.
+This look is perfect for something like an engagement party at a restaurant or bar, where you want to look a little extra-special, but you don’t want to bust out a full suit.

-What to wear to a winter event calling for cocktail attire
+#2 What to wear to a winter event calling for “cocktail” attire

 SG Says: Will Taylor, the style blogger behind Bright Bazaar knows that winter and Black Watch were made for each other.
 Don’t be afraid to bust out your best (ahem, only?) turtleneck for your next event that calls for “cocktail” attire.